kl1nton/1_Applied_Basic_Science/3_Pathology.md

 #### Answer: E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively - ?

-## Questions 3.36-3.40

 ### Q3.36
 Which of the following statements about diagnosis and management of pancreatic trauma is correct?

-	A. Signs of peritonitis develop early after blunt pancreatic trauma
+	A. Signs of peritonitis develop early after blunt pancreatic trauma - F
-	B. Diagnostic peritoneal lavage is the investigation of choice for pancreatic trauma
+	B. Diagnostic peritoneal lavage is the investigation of choice for pancreatic trauma - F
 	C. Hyperamylasaemia is an indicator of pancreatic trauma
-	D. Ductal transection in the body of the pancreas is an indication for Whipple’s procedure
+	D. Ductal transection in the body of the pancreas is an indication for Whipple’s procedure - F
-	E. Pancreatic fistulae originating from the parenchyma exclusive of the main duct in the body or head never close spontaneously
+	E. Pancreatic fistulae originating from the parenchyma exclusive of the main duct in the body or head never close spontaneously - F

+#### Answer: C. Hyperamylasaemia is an indicator of pancreatic trauma - ?

 ### Q3.37
-A 25-year-old man presents to the Emergency Department with clinical signs and symptoms suggestive of hepatic trauma.
-Which of the following features will prompt the consultant to opt for an immediate operation?
+A 25-year-old man presents to the Emergency Department with clinical signs and symptoms suggestive of _hepatic trauma_.
+Which of the following features will prompt the consultant to opt for an _immediate operation_?

 	A. Intrahepatic haematoma seen on computed tomography (CT) that is non-expanding
 	B. No evidence of active bleeding